 Your first stop is the Costeaux French Bakery, a Healdsburg institution since 1923 and celebrated for its legendary artisan breads, fresh pastries, and yummy breakfasts.
 Or, check out the Healdsburg SHED, a market, café, and community-gathering place that won a 2014 James Beard Award for restaurant design.
 Either place makes a great spot to rest and refuel while deciding which of Healdsburg’s many attractions you want to enjoy first.

 The stores and galleries around the Plaza are a shopper’s delight, offering everything from antiques and fine art, to clothing, fabric, books, cookware, crafts, gifts, and more.
 For art lovers, some two dozen art galleries are within walking distance of the plaza.
-A few blocks off the Plaza, the 4,000-square-foot Healdsburg Vintage antiques collective overflows with offerings from more than 30 vendors and dozens of consignors.
+A few blocks off the Plaza, the 4,000-square-foot Modern Antiquarium antiques collective overflows with offerings from more than 30 vendors.

 When you’re ready for a bite to eat, the options range from down-home goodies to farm-fresh gourmet delights.
 And, this being Wine Country and all, you can walk to more than two dozen winery tasting rooms in downtown Healdsburg.

 Options abound.
 Healdsburg sits at the juncture of three prime winegrowing regions—the Alexander Valley, Dry Creek Valley, and Russian River Valley wine appellations.
 With more than 100 world class wineries and tasting rooms within a short driving distance, you can follow country roads winding through rolling hills to find that perfect vintage.